ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 <a name="visualizeequipment"></a>
 # **VisualizeEquipment**
-> string VisualizeEquipment (string ingredientList, decimal? servings, string view, bool? defaultCss, bool? showBacklink)
+> string VisualizeEquipment (string instructions, string view, bool? defaultCss, bool? showBacklink)

 Visualize Equipment

 Visualize the equipment used to make a recipe.
+You can play around with that endpoint!

 ### Example
 ```csharp